 Present on Search Theory following the outline below.
 Facilitate discussion, particularly of importance of reflex/initial actions, and on example of shifting probabilities.
 Details of the bayesian statistics aren't dealt with here, but general concept of reported PODs shifting POAs to prioritize resource allocation is a focus of this unit.
+Conclude with practical evolution followed by discussion on missing person questionnaire.

 To put boots on the ground, investigation needs to determine where to search.

-PLS - Point Last Seen, LKP - Last Known Point, either can change

-IPP - Either PLS or LKP, doesn't change.
+PLS - Point Last Seen, LKP - Last Known Point, either can change IPP - Either PLS or LKP, doesn't change.
 From the IPP: Theoretical, Statistical, and Deductive Search areas.
 Theoretical: based on travel rate times time.
 Statistical: based on behavior category, thus investigation.

-Categories of lost people have statistically predictable behaviors

-Theoretical, Statistical 95% are very large areas - Know if the subject leaves the search area.
+Categories of lost people have statistically predictable behaviors Theoretical, Statistical 95% are very large areas - Know if the subject leaves the search area.